11 Test Tips I Used To Succeed In College

 Go To Class

 Seriously, go to class.
 This will help your test score times a million.
-Even if you don’t think you need to go to class, go to class.
-I will say that I am an auditory learner, so being taught in a lecture is one of the real true ways for me to actually learn something.
-I didn’t study a lot outside of class, but just going to class helped me cement so much of the knowledge I learned in undergrad.
-Also since you usually take your test in the same classroom, it’s good to go to class and associate somethings your professors say with the classroom.
-So often I’d just remember what my professor said in that classroom while taking the test and that helped me recall more information.
+Even if you don't think you need to go to class, go to class.
+I will say that I am an auditory learner, so being taught in a lecture is the best way for me to learn.
+I didn't study a lot outside of class, but just going to class helped me cement so much of my undergrad knowledge.
+Also, since you usually take your test in the same classroom, it's good to go to class and associate some things your professors say with the classroom.
+Often I'd remember what my professor said in that classroom while taking the test, which helped me recall more information.

 Fill Out The Study Guide